Get a FREE Copy of VOM’s Global Prayer GuideRequest Yours Now

 What It Means To Follow Christ In Kyrgyzstan:

 Some churches worship openly, even in small towns, but being a Christian is difficult because of the Islamic culture.
-Beatings aren’t uncommon, and the small Christian minority is generally oppressed by society.
-For example, buses won’t stop for those known as Christians in small communities, and they have difficulty getting jobs and even purchasing goods.
-Authorities recently released a believer from prison who had been falsely accused because of his faith.
+Christian converts are commonly beaten, and the small Christian minority is generally oppressed by society.
+For example, buses will not stop for those known as Christians in small communities, and believers have difficulty getting jobs and even purchasing goods.
+In some communities, Muslim leaders have denied the burial of deceased Christians.

 Access To Bibles:

-Bibles are more accessible than in other Central Asian nations.
+Bibles are more accessible in Kyrgyzstan than in other Central Asian nations.
 They can be purchased at registered churches in larger cities, but they are expensive.
 Give Bibles

 VOM provides medical care to Christians injured in attacks and helps believers become self-supporting.
 Give to VOM’s Global Ministry